MicrosoftDocs/iis-docs/iis/publish/frontpage-server-extensions/upgrade-issues-with-frontpage-server-extensions.md

 ---
-title: "Upgrade Issues with FrontPage Server Extensions | Microsoft Docs"
+title: "Upgrade Issues with FrontPage Server Extensions"
 author: rmcmurray
-description: "When upgrading a computer that is running a previous version of IIS to Windows Vista ® or Windows Server ® 2008, the IIS web services will be disabled if the..." ms.author: iiscontent
+description: "When upgrading a computer that is running a previous version of IIS to Windows Vista ® or Windows Server ® 2008, the IIS web services will be disabled if the..." ms.date: 11/16/2007 ms.assetid: 3c63718d-6635-4846-9656-ea561ef01e63 msc.legacyurl: /learn/publish/frontpage-server-extensions/upgrade-issues-with-frontpage-server-extensions msc.type: authoredcontent
-manager: soshir
-ms.date: 11/16/2007
-ms.topic: article
-ms.assetid: 3c63718d-6635-4846-9656-ea561ef01e63
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/frontpage-server-extensions/upgrade-issues-with-frontpage-server-extensions
-msc.type: authoredcontent
 ---